A Nightmare on Elm Street (2010 film): Future

 In August 2015, it was reported that Warner Bros.
 Pictures and New Line Cinema were developing a second remake with Orphan writer David Leslie Johnson, with Toby Emmerich, Walter Hamada and Dave Neustadter producing it.

 In June 2016, Brad Fuller said the remake was in development hell.
 Englund expressed interest in returning to the series in a cameo role.
 He later expressed interest in having Kevin Bacon to portray Freddy.

 In October 2018, Robert Englund reprised his role as Freddy Krueger on a Halloween-themed episode of The Goldbergs.

 In December 2018, Johnson said the remake of A Nightmare on Elm Street was still in development, but New Line Cinema was more focused on The Conjuring Universe:

 "It's still happening.
 Nothing is percolating just yet.
 The Conjuring universe is sort of first and foremost on [New Line Cinema's] horror burner.
 Everybody wants to see Freddy again I think, so I think it's inevitable at some point".

 In September 2019, it was announced that film rights had reverted to Wes Craven's estate.
 By November, the estate had begun work on future project pitches for new A Nightmare on Elm Street projects; with pitches received for both feature film and a potential HBO Max series, with the intent to have Robert Englund reprise his role as Freddy Krueger.

+In 2022 and 2024 Heather Langenkamp expressed interest in reprising the role of Nancy Thompson in a potential legacy sequel directly following A Nightmare on Elm Street.

+In 2025, Robert Englund expressed interest in reprising the role of Freddy Krueger in animated form.

+In July 2026, it was announced that Paramount Pictures had acquired U.S. rights to the original screenplay for the first film from Wes Craven's estate, with plans to adapt it into a reboot that will serve as the first film for its genre label, Paramount Primal; New Line Cinema, which has distributed all previous films in at least some capacity, will be co-producing the reboot.
+Warner Bros.
+Pictures, who previously released the 2010 remake of the franchise, retains international rights to the project.
+The same month, it was reported that Warner Bros. was developing a separate remake to compete with Paramount, with each studio attempting to advance its project before the proposed merger was finalized, as only one of the remakes was expected to move forward afterward.